 Acid reflux occurs when stomach acid flows up into the food pipe.
-This common condition affects 60 million Americans per month and 20 to 30 percent of people in the Western world.
-It can be a symptom of gastroesophageal reflux disease (GERD).
+This common condition affects 60 million Americans per month and

 Many people are interested in home remedies to relieve the symptoms of acid reflux.
 In this article, we look at the evidence for lemon water.

 According to a 2012 review, lemon juice has a history of use in Eastern and Western practices to aid digestion and gastrointestinal issues, including acid reflux.

 However, there is no research to suggest that it works.
 In fact, because of its acidity, lemon juice could make acid reflux worse.